Godwin, son of Harold Godwinson: Flanders to Denmark and East

 It is likely that Godwin and Edmund accompanied their sister Gytha, aunt Gunnhild, and grandmother Gytha when they fled to St Omer in Flanders in, perhaps, late 1069 or early 1070.
 It is certain that they later went on to the court of king Swein Estrithson in Denmark, along with the younger Gytha.
 They doubtless hoped that Swein would support them in an invasion of England, but he did not; Swein had recently failed badly in a similar attempt on his own behalf and he can have had little inclination to try again on theirs, especially since there was bad blood between the two families, Swein's brother having long ago been murdered by a brother of Harold Godwinson.
 Gytha was married off to Vladimir Monomakh, Prince of Smolensk and Novgorod, probably in 1074 or 1075.
-The historian and genealogist Dr. Józef Puzyna investigated a legend from Samogitia in Lithuania and in his research findings concluded that Godwin moved east and found shelter in Ruthenia, where either he or a son of his carved out a principality, initially the Duchy of Nalška (var.
-Nalszczańska, Alsen), its capital at Utena, his descendants in time becoming the hereditary Grand Dukes of Lithuania, Kings of Poland, of Bohemia and Hungary (see the Gediminid and Jagiellonian Dynasties).